public-awesome/stargaze/x/cron/spec/README.md

 ## Abstract

-This module enables smart contracts on chain to recive callbacks at the end of each block.
+This module enables smart contracts on chain to receive callbacks at the end of each block.
 Useful for scheduling actions which need to happen every block.

 ## Concepts